-3 Wai 2358 at 166
+&lt;sup>3 Wai 2358 at 166

-- 14. National interest: It is fundamental to the Tribunal's findings that Maori rights and interests in water be recognised.
-To dismiss these rights in favour of the "national interest" is essentially a refusal by the Crown to recognise Maori proprietary rights, and suggests that Maori human rights are less important that the rights that will be asserted by potential shareholders. - 15.
-It is common practice for companies to have different classes of shares, and a special class of shares should not be denied to Maori. - 16.
-Interests recognised in other ways: While the Tribunal acknowledges that rights recognition and redress could be effected through other means, it recognises that the Crown's ability to provide redress with shares will be greatly reduced:4
+- 14. The Crown position is critiqued below. - 15.
+National interest: It is fundamental to the Tribunal's findings that Maori rights and interests in water be recognised.
+To dismiss these rights in favour of the "national interest" is essentially a refusal by the Crown to recognise Maori proprietary rights, and suggests that Maori human rights are less important than the rights that will be asserted by potential shareholders. - 16.
+It is common practice for companies to have different classes of shares, and a special class of shares should not be denied to Maori. - 17.
+Interests recognised in other ways: While the Tribunal acknowledges that rights recognition and redress could be effected through other means, it recognises that the Crown's ability to provide redress with shares will be greatly reduced: